 - Take annual Bloodborne Pathogen and Sharps Safety Training.

-To enroll in the program complete a Hazard Inventory Form and send to EH&S.
+To enroll in the program complete a Hazard Inventory form.

 Any work with human blood, body fluids, or tissue and cell lines must be done using BSL-2 practices.